FREQUENTLY ASKED QUESTIONS

 How many EMJMD grants there are?

-For the edition 2020-2022, there will be around 20 EMJMD scholarships available.
+There will be around 20 EMJMD scholarships available.
 Notice that the ratio of acceptance for the scholarship is very low.
 Due to the large number of applications, the staff cannot provide individualised feedback on your application.

 How is the student selection performed?
 Why was my application not selected?